What is a reflection meeting?

 A reflection meeting is an opportunity for a group of people in a small geographic area to discuss the progress of the community-building activities that Bahá’ís and their friends have initiated, form a united vision and identify immediate steps forward.

 At a typical reflection meeting in this city, people will analyze their experience, perhaps with the aid of a slideshow presentation that includes charts showing the numbers of activities taking place.
 Stories are also shared that highlight what members of the community have learned.
-The group will then consult, guided by relevant passages from messages of the Universal House of Justice, and then make plans for the next few months.
+The group will then consult, guided by relevant passages from letters written by institutions of the Bahá’í Faith, and then make plans for the next few months.

 The planning portion can take a variety of forms.
 For example, at one reflection meeting in the downtown neighbourhood of St. James Town, one member of the community made a large, colourful calendar that was pinned to the wall.
 Near the end of the gathering, everyone, from young children to the oldest members, pasted a sticky note representing their commitment to take at least one action in the next three months.
 Different people then connected with each other, volunteering to help each other carry out their plans.